robertoszek/pleroma-bot/docs/gettingstarted/configuration.md

 To run ```pleroma-bot``` you need to create a configuration file first.

+You can generate one by running the bot:

+=== ":material-language-python: Using PyPi"

+    ```console
+    $ pleroma-bot

+        No config found at /path/to/config.yml
+        Do you want to create one?
+(Y/n)

+        In order to generate a config file, some information will be needed.

+        What do you want to use with the bot?
+        1. Twitter archive
+        2. RSS feed
+        3. Guest tokens (no required developer account)
+        4. Twitter tokens
+        Select an option (1-4):
+    ```

+=== ":material-arch: Using AUR package"

+    ```console
+    $ pleroma-bot

+        No config found at /path/to/config.yml
+        Do you want to create one?
+(Y/n)

+        In order to generate a config file, some information will be needed.

+        What do you want to use with the bot?
+        1. Twitter archive
+        2. RSS feed
+        3. Guest tokens (no required developer account)
+        4. Twitter tokens
+        Select an option (1-4):
+    ```

+=== ":material-git: Using Git"

+    ```console
+    $ python3 -m pleroma_bot.cli

+        No config found at /path/to/config.yml
+        Do you want to create one?
+(Y/n)

+        In order to generate a config file, some information will be needed.

+        What do you want to use with the bot?
+        1. Twitter archive
+        2. RSS feed
+        3. Guest tokens (no required developer account)
+        4. Twitter tokens
+        Select an option (1-4):
+    ```

 The configuration file is written in [YAML](https://yaml.org/).
 If you're not familiar with it, [this page](https://docs.ansible.com/ansible/latest/reference_appendices/YAMLSyntax.html) can run you through the basics.

-In the config file there are 2 distinct parts, the mappings at the top and a collection of users (each of them being a sequence of mappings).
+In the config file there are 2 distinct parts:

+- the global mappings at the top
+- a collection of users (each of them being a sequence of mappings)

 ```yaml
 global_mapping: global_value